kclauw/vop_2014/README.md

 * use cases

 ### Initialization ###

-1.import projects in netbeans
+1. import projects in netbeans
-2.build with dependencies
+2. build with dependencies
-3.add the StambomenWebAPI and StambomenWebApp to the tomcat server 4.run tomcat and run StambomenWebApp
+3. add the StambomenWebAPI and StambomenWebApp to the tomcat server
-5.login
+4. run tomcat and run StambomenWebApp
+5. login

-6.run the stambomenDesktopApp
+6. run the stambomenDesktopApp
-7.login
+7. login

 ## login details ##
-username: default
+* username: default
-password: 12345
+* password: 12345